Bodacious Tomato Plant Photos and Growing Tips

 Here's your first tip: Prune off the bottom six to eight inches of stems from the main stock to promote easy watering at the roots and good air flow to the plant.

 This is a single tomato plant, growing on a trellis.
 Did you catch that?
 A. Single.
 Plant.
 How did the grower get her tomato plant to be so big and to produce so much fruit?
 According to the National Gardening Association, there are some tricks to growing huge tomato plants.
-Compost and other fertilizers, starting early, and improving soil quality all are key components of growing a bodacious tomato plant.
-I highly recommend clicking through to read the article by The National Gardening Association.
+Compost and other fertilizers, starting early, and improving soil quality are key components of raising a bodacious tomato plant.

 Wow!
 These tomato plants are growing 1 foot taller than their stakes!
 How can you coax tomato plants to grow taller and to produce more fruit?
 One of the secrets is pruning.
-According to Fine Gardening Magazine, pruning tomatoes recommends a method of pruning that encourages a longer growth cycle for the tomato plants, so that they can put all of their energy into growing tall and producing fruit.
+Fine Gardening Magazine recommends a method of pruning that encourages a longer, more productive growth cycle for the tomato plants.

 This is a gratuitous photo of yellow pear tomatoes for your salivating pleasure.

 These are the lovely and vivacious tomato plants of Old World Garden Farms, a sustainable homestead and working farm in Ohio.
 Jim and Mary of OWGF offer amazing tips for how they grow their huge tomato plants.
 No surprise, compost plays a major role, as does mulching, pruning, watering, and supporting the tomato plants.